-- Oral Biomaterials: including mechanical and physical properties. - Clinical Technology: including CAD/CAM, chairside technologies, and transfer of biomedical technologies to clinical practice. - Sustaining Oral Health: including dental disease susceptibility, prevention and control; minimally invasive care; fluoride-releasing materials; and remineralizing agents.
+- Oral Biomaterials: including mechanical and physical properties. - Clinical Technology: including CAD/CAM, chairside technologies, and transfer of biomedical technologies to clinical practice. - Tissue Engineering: using modern tissue-compatible biomaterials and bioprinting to create implantable living cell constructs for oral soft and hard tissues. - Sustaining Oral Health: including dental disease susceptibility, prevention and control; minimally invasive care; fluoride-releasing materials; and remineralizing agents.

-- Maxillofacial Prosthodontics: Rehabilitation of patients who have lost parts of their faces or mouths to cancer, trauma, birth defects or deformities. - Color and Appearance: The HCBB is the leader in this field, performing research on fundamental optical properties of hard and soft tissues and dental materials; and developing new clinical and teaching products and instruments.
+- Maxillofacial Prosthodontics: rehabilitation of patients who have lost parts of their faces or mouths to cancer, trauma, birth defects or deformities. - Color and Appearance: HCBB is a leader in performing research on optical properties of teeth, gingiva and skin and corresponding dental materials; and developing new clinical and teaching products and instruments.